 According to the study, cannabis compounds may improve sexual functioning in men by triggering a certain cell receptor in the penis, the CB2 receptor.
 Activating this receptor reduced stress in the tissue and exhibited protective effects.

 Stress and anxiety can both put a serious damper on bedroom activity.
-If your mental state is making it a bit difficult to get in the mood, a taste or two of cannabis can help you unwind, mellow out, and go with the flow.
+If your mental state is making it a bit difficult to feel sexy, a taste or two of cannabis can help you unwind, mellow out, and go with the flow.

 Dopamine isn’t only the pleasure molecule.
 The neurotransmitter also promotes focus and attention.
 Pleasure, bliss, and attention together can help some people let loose and enjoy the present moment.
 For many, sativa strains tend to promote focus more than indica strains.

 Indica strains tend to be a little more sleepy and hazy, making it difficult to pay attention.
 Though, indicas are great for those in need of some serious physical relaxation before the big event.

 Sativa strains, however, are mentally energizing and are thought to improve concentration for some.
 This can help you really take the time to focus on the sensations made by you and your partner.

 This one is for the ladies.
 Though some argue that cotton vagina is a real thing, cannabis may help increase arousal fluid.
 Turns out, the vagina produces a few different kinds of fluids.